-The tissue that is cut out will be sent to a laboratory, where a pathologist will examine it under a microscope.
+The tissue that is removed will be sent to a laboratory, where a pathologist will examine it under a microscope.
 The results will be available in about a week.

 If all the cancer is removed during the biopsy, this will probably be the only treatment you need.